20% off your first purchase with code: SHOP24

 How to Organize Fiction Books

-First, separate all the books that belong to a specific series.
+First, separate the books that belong to a specific series.
 This will depend on exactly what books you have.
 They may be easy reader series or chapter books.

 • Magic Tree House